 600 DPI Scans and Reproduction Size Recommendations*

 *Our recommendations are based ONLY on image resolution.
-Final reproduction quality is based on overall quality, clarity, and exposure of the original image.
+Final reproduction quality is based on the original image’s overall quality, clarity, and exposure.
 Fair Rating based on 150 DPI image resolution/size.
 Good rating based on 225 DPI image resolution/size.
 Great rating based on 300+ DPI image resolution/size.
 NR is not recommended.

 For more, please visit ScanMyPhotos.com